arleym/launch-list/launchlist.md

 - [ ] Set Google Maps API Key

+### Security concerns
+- [ ] Use unguessable usernames - Maybe random words like "PurpleTree" or some formula like Sitename + Job title + Number
+- [ ] Wordfence + 2FA + setting minimum password strength

 ***

 ## CONTENT
+- [ ] Did the client provide a copydeck or share a cloud folder of contents, media, social media links?
 - [ ] Do any of the sourced images need attribution?
 Create a photo credits page, link in footer.
 - [ ] Page titles and meta descriptions are entered
 - [ ] Open Graph Image / Featured Image for all key pages and posts
 - [ ] If you have forms and/or analytics tracking you need Privacy, Terms, Cookie policies that are GDPR compliant / relevant to the user's host-site's country
+- [ ] Copyright © is in the footer and is dynamic to current year

 ## MEDIA
 - [ ] Favicon / Site icons and theme colors are in place
+- [ ] Optimize images - next gen where possible, well sized; consider using srcset
+- [ ] Lazyload images where practical
 - [ ] Favicon works in light or dark mode
 - [ ] Check stock photos are sourced (not just output from design file)
 - [ ] a11y: Alt descriptions on media, title/description on SVG